A Lie group analog for the Monster Lie algebra

-Our two main group constructions are interconnected.
+Our two main group constructions are connected.
 The structure of $\Uhp$ gives rise to relations in the group~$G(\frak m)$.
-Conversely, we conjecture that the subgroup $\Up$ of $G(\frak m)$ generated by all positive imaginary root groups embeds as a dense subgroup of $\Uhp$.
-This would show that, although the group $G(\mathfrak m)$ is not a group of automorphisms, the subgroup $U^+$ of ~$G(\frak m)$ conjecturally acts as automorphisms of~$\widehat{\mathfrak{m}}$.
-We also conjecture that $G(\mathfrak{m})$ is an amalgam of automorphism groups of Lie algebras related to~$\mathfrak{m}$ (see \cite{ACJM1}).
+Conversely, we show in Section~\ref{S-Grels} that the relevant group relations in $G(\frak m)$ are satisfied in $\Uhp$.

-For a Borcherds algebra $\frak g$ whose non-trivial highest weight and adjoint representations are not integrable, we expect that it is not possible in general to construct a Lie group analog for the whole Lie algebra $\frak g$ that acts as automorphisms of $\frak g$.
+For any Borcherds algebra $\frak g$, whose nontrivial highest weight and adjoint representations are not integrable, we expect that it is not possible in general to construct a Lie group analog for the whole Lie algebra $\frak g$ that acts as automorphisms of $\frak g$.
 However, as we show in \cite{ACJM2}, the construction of a pro-summable complete pro-unipotent group $\Uhp$ holds for all Borcherds algebras $\frak g$ and $\Uhp$ acts on a completion~$\widehat{\frak g}$ of~$\frak g$ as automorphisms.
 It should also be possible to construct an analog~$G(\frak g)$ of our group~$G(\frak m)$ for any Borcherds algebra~$\frak g$, relative to a Borcherds Cartan matrix~$A$.
-If $A$ has zeroes on the diagonal, corresponding to isotropic imaginary simple roots, a suitable modification of our construction would be needed.

-Our method for constructing the group $G(\frak m)$ is similar to an early construction of a Kac--Moody group by Tits~\cite{Ti81}, where he defined a Kac--Moody group as a subgroup of the multiplicative group of a completion of the universal enveloping algebra\footnote{This construction of Tits was later superceded by his definition of Kac--Moody groups in \cite{Ti87}.}.
-However the notion of a root group associated to an imaginary root does not appear in \cite{Ti81} or \cite{Ti87}, where Kac--Moody groups are generated by automorphisms of the images of real root vectors under an adjoint or highest weight representation.
-Our approach is analogous to the construction of Kac--Moody groups in~\cite{rousseau2012almost} and ~\cite{kumar2012kac}, but is more explicit.
+We hope to consider this in future work.